NunoSempere/SoGive-CSER-evaluation-public/3-drafts/1-cser-evaluation/index.md

 - Magnitude of AI existential risk coming from Britain
 - Magnitude of the reduction in such risk by the AI safety community in Britain
 - Share of that reduction assignable to CSER
-- Chance of funging with less valuable parts of CSER for future funding
+- Chance of funging with less preferred parts of CSER for future funding
 - Reduction in existential risk in other countries as multiplier of reduction of existential risk in Britain
 - Value of marginal future funding as a proportion of current value

 For more methodological notes, see Appendix E.

-**You can see the model in detail** [here][8].
+**You can see the model in detail** [here][4].
 Generally, I estimated each of the factors subjectively, looking at a reasonable lower and upper bound based on my understanding of the world, and then fitting a suitable distribution depending on the shape of the uncertainty: usually a lognormal distribution, but also a beta distribution for the case where variables, like probabilities, were bounded between 0 and 1.
-To fit a 90% confidence interval to a beta distribution, I used [this tool on my website][9].
+To fit a 90% confidence interval to a beta distribution, I used [this tool on my website][5].

 ### 3.2.
 A narrative overview of the model of CSER's AI work

 We start looking at the overall existential risk from AI.
 We set it at 2\% to 20\%, as a wide interval -- some combination of my own subjective estimate and an intuitive aggregate of others' risk estimates.
+(Editor's note: Some reasonable readers might put the lower bound several orders of magnitude lower.
+This iteration of the model is therefore most useful to a donor whose internal models of existential risk are close to this.
+We encourage readers with significantly different assumptions, on this quantity and others, to fork the model and see how their assumptions change the cost-effectiveness of CSER's AI work.)

 Then we ask, of that share, what fraction belongs to the UK?
-The case for very little, i.e., something like 1/20th is: There are many cutting edge labs (OpenAI, DeepMind, Inflection, Anthropic, StabilityAI, Mistral, Facebook AI, Baidu/Tencent/Beijing Academy, Grok) nd more are popping up, so it might even be the case that in the future, the best lab is an organization that hasn't been founded yet.
+The case for very little, i.e., something like 1/20th is: There are many cutting edge labs (OpenAI, DeepMind, Inflection, Anthropic, StabilityAI, Mistral, Facebook AI, Baidu/Tencent/Beijing Academy, Grok), and more are popping up, so it might even be the case that in the future, the best lab is an organization that hasn't been founded yet.

 On the other hand, the case for a lot (1/4th) is: The truly cutting edge labs are OpenAI and DeepMind, and looking at recent job openings for DeepMind, about half are in the UK.
 So we could divide the influence half and half between OpenAI and DeepMind, and of DeepMind's half, about half goes to the UK.

-[Here][10] is the small model estimating the share of AI risk coming from the UK.
+[Here][6] is the small model estimating the share of AI risk coming from the UK.
+(Editor's note: SoGive has uncertainties here and would especially appreciate the readers' efforts to make this quantity more clearly defined.)

 Consider the state of AI risk in the UK.
 We notice that the AI risk community seems to be doing a pretty good job, with the AI summit, secondments deep in the government, and an AI institute that is spending real money on safety.
 We assign an impressive, but fairly uncertain 10\% to 80\% reduction of the UK's AI risk to the UK's AI safety community.
 This is much, much better than other peer countries.
+(Editor's note: Some of the work in the UK improving AI safety is not philanthropically funded work, such as DeepMind's internal efforts.
+SoGive is unsure whether this factor should lower the credit here, in the context of how the thresholds for cost-effectiveness were drawn.)

 We still have to ask, though, what fraction of that reduction in impact should be assigned to CSER.
 The case for comparatively little is that you have a bunch of organizations working on the topic, and in particular, GovAI is working directly with DeepMind.
 The case for comparatively more is that FHI recently suffered several scandals and CSER has been "holding the line", and in general could just be more competent than others.
 Overall I assign 7\% to 50\% of the impact of the UK's AI safety community to CSER in particular.
+(Editor's note: SoGive would appreciate readers' insights on whether other organizations in the UK would have pressed on with AI safety work productively in the absence of CSER.
+We are currently sympathetic to the view that CSER's work has enabled the work of other actors, but it's possible that the lower bound should be lower here.)

-For the value of the UK's AI safety work, and CSER's role in it, this [interview with Seán][11] was informative.
+For the value of the UK's AI safety work and CSER's role in it, my interview with Seán was informative.
 One specific result of that interview was that I also added a multiplier for international impact, mostly for their work with China, but also to a lesser extent for the Vatican, which could end up having some outsized impact.
 That multiplier is a fraction of CSER's impact in the UK, and I'm estimating it as 5\% to 50\%.

 We then look to the value of an additional donation.
 On the one hand, hiring a new person wouldn't be as valuable as current work.
-On the other hand, some of the time CSER may have to let a current person go, and there is an impact cost here.
+On the other hand, some of the time CSER may have to let a current person go, and there is an impact cost here that funding could prevent.
 For instance, Maathis Maas left them to go to Legal Priorities.
-Potentially, with more funding, their fellows could have stayed, or transitioned to more senior positions.
-This reduces the impact of a marginal donation a bit.
+Potentially, with more funding, such fellows could have stayed, or transitioned to more senior positions.
+Overall, this reduces the impact of a marginal donation a bit.

 We then consider the chance of funging.
 CSER has some unrestricted funding, and a donation to CSER could substitute for some of that unrestricted funding, such that that donation ends up funding a non-AI part of CSER.
 This ends up depressing the impact of a marginal donation.
-Another possible source of funging would be Open Philanthropy, I've relegated discussion of it to Appendix B.
+Another possible source of funging would be Open Philanthropy.
+I've relegated discussion of it to Appendix B.

 Ultimately, none of these factors end up being decisive, but rather CSER's value is explained as their combination.
 Even though most of these factors are quite uncertain, the uncertainty over their product ends up being tighter.
-This happens often when multiplying distributions; for instance, multiplying lognormals will tend to reduce their standard error relative to the mean (for a proof sketch, see the last section [here][12]).
+This happens often when multiplying distributions; for instance, multiplying lognormals will tend to reduce their standard error relative to the mean (for a proof sketch, see the last section [here][7]).

-Initially, I was planning to have two versions of the model, one written in C[^7], and another written in a more accessible language or tool, such as a spreadsheet.
+Initially, I was planning to have two versions of the model, one written in C[^6], and another written in a more accessible language or tool, such as a spreadsheet.
 The funging model is not as accurate in the spreadsheet model because of the nested distributions.
-However, you can find the spreadsheet model [here][14] for accessibility of reproducing the results.
-This spreadsheet can be fed into Carlo [here][15] to visualize the results nicely.
+However, you can find the spreadsheet model [here][10] for accessibility of reproducing the results.
+This spreadsheet can be fed into Carlo [here][11] to visualize the results nicely.

 ### 3.3.
 Result of the model